dradosevich/courses/README.md

 # courses
-A repository for course content for my classes taught at the UNiversity of Wyoming
+A repository for course content for my classes taught at the University of Wyoming